The election has passed, our coverage

 the easy way to be a moral relativist, but of course, we pic the

-while the city arts community moves towards another mass exodus
+while the city rts community moves towards another mass exodus

 in the new column, Exiled From Main Street.
 Look for radio pioneer